 There is no debate that Lemieux is one of the greatest offensive players the NHL has ever seen.
 However, the biggest storyline on this date was when he didn’t find the scoresheet.

 One year later, on Feb.
-14, 1990, Lemieux made news in a rare night where he didn’t pick up at least one point.
-His 46-game point scoring streak, the second-longest in NHL history, came to an end in a 4-3 loss at the New York Rangers.
+14, 1990, Lemieux made news on a rare night where he didn’t pick up a point.
+His 46-game point-scoring streak, the second-longest in NHL history, ended in a 4-3 loss at the New York Rangers.
 However, it wasn’t the Blueshirts defense that ended the streak.
 A nagging back injury limited his ice time during the first two periods and caused him to sit out the entire third.

 Things got much better for No. 66, one year later, when he became the first player in Penguins’ history to score 350 goals.
 His milestone came in a 5-2 win over the New York Islanders, Pittsburgh’s seventh win in an eventual team-record 11-game winning streak at the Civic Arena.